expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 you will tend to use non-adjacent symbols in patterns.
 But this may lead to the problem that all pattern symbols are scattered around a frame, which leads to less useful search results.
-For example, when trying to find the commutativity law using the pattern `A + B = B + A`, you may get this result:
+For example, when trying to find the commutative law using the pattern `A + B = B + A`, you may get this result:

 <img src="../img/a_plus_b_eq_b_plus_a_wrong.png">